 See related: 8 steps to reducing credit card debt

-On the pro side, there’d be no balance transfer fee to worry about since you’re getting a loan to pay off the balances, versus moving them from one card to another.
-Using a loan to consolidate credit card balances may also be less impactful to your credit score than a balance transfer.
+On the pro side, there’d be no balance transfer fee to worry about since you’re getting a loan to pay off the balances versus moving them from one card to another.
+Using a loan to consolidate credit card balances may also be more beneficial to your credit score than a balance transfer.
+It would significantly reduce your credit utilization ratio and potentially improve your credit mix, especially if you have no other installment accounts such as student or auto loans.

 The biggest con, however, is that you’re less likely to find a debt consolidation loan with a 0% APR.
 So, you might be trading no balance transfer fee for a higher interest rate.
 And you may still pay an origination fee to get the loan.

-The last option is to simply do nothing and keep your balance where it is.
-This might be something to consider if you’re working on improving your credit score to qualify for one of the no balance transfer fee cards mentioned above.
+Another option is to simply do nothing and keep your balance where it is.
+This might be something to consider if you’re working on improving your credit score to qualify for one of the no-balance-transfer-fee cards mentioned above.

 If you decide to transfer a balance to a 0% APR card with or without a fee, make sure you have a strategy for paying it off.
 Most importantly, keep an eye on the calendar so you don’t risk triggering interest charges once the promotional period expires.